• Home

 How to Create Different Types of Charts and Graphs?

-This section will use a Scatter Plot in Excel to display insights into the tabular data below.
+This section will use a Scatter Plot in Excel with different variables to display insights into the tabular data below.

 Products Category Sales No. of Orders In Stock